bronxi47/disco/README.md

-# disco
+# disclo
-Disclo is a script that searches for keywords in PDF files.
+Disclo is a bash script that searches for keywords in PDF files.